 From 2005 - 2013 Mann lived in Istanbul, Turkey, working closely with virtuosic percussionist Izzet Kizil.
 She performed alongside Turkish classical master and composer Göksel Baktagir in their Tellerin Arasinda (Between Strings) project, a meeting of harp and kanun featuring the two musicians.
 During this time she was inspired to pen her own compositions and released her first collection of pieces as the album Pasif.ist on the Rattle NZ label in 2011, which reached #4 on the NZ album charts while on national tour with Bic Runga.
 The Natalia Mann Trio with Dine Doneff (Greece/Macedonia) and Izzet Kizil (Turkey/Kurdish) was brought together in during that recording, and later performed at the Istanbul Akbank Jazz Festival 2013.

-In abstract and conceptual music, Mann has worked with sound artists David Long, Ros Bandt and Erdem Helvacioglu and ethnomusicologist Robert Reigle.
+In abstract and conceptual music, Mann has worked with sound artists Ros Bandt and Erdem Helvacioglu, their album Medusa Dreaming (Neuma)was only released in 2021.
 Work and performance with mentor Richard Nunns and taonga puoro, soundworld of the Maori, enrich her perspective of this field of music, and its relationship to culture and the earth.
-Her documentary project Illuminations on Consciousness explores synaesthesia and collective consciousness in relation to art and nature.
-Inspired by the philosophical approach of John Cage, her installation Space Harp no.1 (2013) is based on his compositional processes.
+Her project Illuminations on Consciousness explored synaesthesia and collective consciousness in relation to art and nature.
+Inspired by the philosophical approach of John Cage, her first installation Space Harp no.1 (2013) is based on his compositional processes.
 She exhibited her first lightscores for resonance music Musique Concrete (2014) in Wellington, NZ.